nicholasohjj/tp/docs/UserGuide.md

 ---

 TutorTrack is a **desktop application designed for freelance tutors** to efficiently manage their students, lessons, and assignments.
 It combines the speed of a **Command Line Interface (CLI)** with the convenience of a **Graphical User Interface (GUI)**, making it ideal for tutors who prefer typing over mouse interactions.
 If you can type fast, TutorTrack will help you manage your tutoring tasks faster than traditional GUI apps.

+TutorTrack uses a **dual-list system** to manage students and lessons.
+Users can easily modify the student list and lesson list, allowing for quick access to student information and lesson schedules with their unique indexes.
+The application also supports assignment management, enabling tutors to keep track of their students' assignments and their completion status uniquely identified by the name of the assignment.
+Users can easily toggle between the lists with simple CLI-based commands.

+---
 ### Target Users

 TutorTrack is designed for: